What Is Bulimia?

 Preventing and Repairing Teeth Damage

 Getting treatment for bulimia is the first step in controlling teeth damage.
-While your bulimia is still present, only provisional dental care may be possible, which can slow damage to your teeth but cannot stop it.
-Working with a dentist during bulimia treatment can help you prevent further damage to your teeth.
+While the disorder is still present, only provisional dental care may be possible, which can slow damage to your teeth but cannot stop it.
+Working with a dentist during treatment can help you prevent further damage to your teeth.

 Once your bulimia is under control, we at Rice Dentistry in Irvine can begin repairing damage to your teeth caused by bulimia.
 Our advanced cosmetic dentistry procedures can often give you an attractive smile that shows no evidence of your former condition.